haoxx0351/Analysis-of-ACORN-HAI/README.md

 ## Introduction

-The ACORN-HAI study is a prospective cohort initiated in September 2022 and scheduled to conclude in December 2024, with data for this interim analysis updated as of April 26, 2024.
-The study aims to establish a large-scale, multi-center patient-centered surveillance network focused on antimicrobial resistance in severe healthcare-associated infections.
-Additionally, it serves as a foundation for future interventional clinical trials targeting multidrug-resistant infections.
-This includes building the capacity of microbiology laboratories and developing robust data collection and sharing platforms.
+ACORN-HAI study is a prospective cohort conducted from September 2022 to December 2024, with data for the interim analysis updated until April 26, 2024.
+The study aims to create a large-scale, multi-center, patient-centered surveillance network focused on antimicrobial resistance in severe healthcare-associated infections.
+It also lays the groundwork for future interventional clinical trials targeting multidrug-resistant infections by building microbiology laboratory capacity and developing robust data collection and sharing platforms.

 For further details, please refer to the interim analysis report.

-In this README, we guide you through the interim analysis of the ACORN-HAI cohort using R. The guide covers baseline characteristics, microbiology data, and antibiotic usage, alongside explanations, code examples, and the implications of each component.
+This README provides a step-by-step guide for conducting the interim analysis of the ACORN-HAI cohort using R. It covers key aspects such as baseline characteristics, antibiotic resistance, clinical outcomes, and antibiotic prescriptions, particularly highlighting **Carbapenem-resistant *Acinetobacter* (CRA)**, **Third-generation cephalosporin-resistant *Enterobacterales* (3GCRE)**, and **Carbapenem-resistant *Enterobacterales* (CRE)**.
+Throughout the guide, you will find explanations, code examples, and the implications of each component.

 ---